-These Fellows will leave their home communities and reside on Trinity’s Deerfield campus, creating a collaborative learning environment throughout the academic year while working on their own research projects.
-This year’s Fellows represent a wide range of disciplines, with experts from the various fields of Old Testament, New Testament, systematic theology, historical theology, and philosophy.
-They hope to continue the good work begun by the previous Fellows of the past three years as they continue to move the conversation about the doctrine of creation forward within the evangelical academy.
+This year’s Fellows will leave their home communities and reside on Trinity’s Deerfield campus, creating a collaborative learning environment throughout the academic year while working on their own research projects.
+These Fellows are experts in Old Testament, New Testament, and philosophy.
+They hope to continue the good work begun by the previous Fellows of the past four years as they continue to move the conversation about the doctrine of creation forward within the evangelical academy.

-Stories which introduce each fellow and his project will run on Sapientia—the online periodical of the Henry Center—in the coming weeks.
+Stories which introduce each Fellow and his project will run on Sapientia—an online periodical of the Henry Center—in the coming weeks.